…The Journey Begins with a Humble Step Downward…

 (Includes The Introduction and 20 Video Portions)

-This particular series are for those who have recently transitioned from the fictional thinking and are now ready to delve into scripture.
+This particular series is for those who have recently transitioned away from fictional thinking and are finally ready to delve into scripture.
 Many themes from the previous resources are presented again yet with a much more mature tone.